Submission Guidelines & Policies

 All article contributions in the fields above are expected to meet specific standards of scholarly excellence, make a significant contribution to collective knowledge in related fields, and provide useful implications for K-16 Chinese language teachers, educators, and researchers.
 All submissions must be written in standard professional English or Chinese, adhere to the journal’s author guidelines, and be previously unpublished.

 • Originality: Research requested for publication in CLTMT must be conducted by the authors.
-It must NOT be previously published in any officially registered journals.• Practicality: Research must be drawn from, or situated in, real contexts, and intended to address empirical problems or issues. • Relevance: Topics must be relevant with Chinese language and culture teaching methods and technological applications. • Brevity: A submitted article must be well versed but as short as possible. • APA Format: The newest APA style must be followed.
+It must NOT be previously published in any officially registered journals.• Practicality: Research must be drawn from, or situated in, real contexts, and intended to address empirical problems or issues. • Relevance: Topics must be relevant to Chinese language and culture teaching methods and technological applications. • Brevity: A submitted article must be well versed but as short as possible (preferably <15 single-spaced>pages). • APA Format: The newest APA style must be followed.
 Refer to http://www.apastyle.org/, or https://owl.english.purdue.edu/owl/resource/560/01/. • Bi-lingual: Manuscripts can be in English and/or Chinese.

 Who Can Submit?